nealrichardson/nealrichardson.github.io/content/post/pkgdown.md

 [`pkgdown`](http://hadley.github.io/pkgdown/) is an incredibly powerful tool for building beautiful websites for R packages.
 With `pkgdown` and services like [GitHub Pages](https://pages.github.com/), deploying a package website is so simple and straightforward that I'm starting to see it as an essential part of writing a package.
 What's more, I've found that the act of preparing a package website has led me to improve the package itself, particularly the readability and usefulness of its documentation.

 I say "incredibly" powerful in the most literal sense---I could not believe how much `pkgdown` does with so little required of its user. `pkgdown` draws its power by relying on [conventions](https://en.wikipedia.org/wiki/Convention_over_configuration) of how R packages are structured.
 Some of these conventions are inherent to R packages, particularly what CRAN deems as acceptable.
 Others, however, are less obvious.
+If you're closely tracking the [best practices for package development](http://r-pkgs.had.co.nz/), you're may be following most of these conventions already.
+But best practices evolve, and if you're adding `pkgdown` to a package that is a year or two old, you may find that you need to tweak some details to make it work smoothly.

 This post distills my experiences in setting up a few pkgdown sites recently and exposes some of the features of `pkgdown` that I discovered along the way.
-While `pkgdown` does have basic documentation, whenever I hit something that didn't work quite like I expected, I found that the best way to figure out what was happening was to read the source.
+While `pkgdown` does have basic documentation, whenever I hit something that didn't work quite like I expected, or if I wanted to move beyond the default behavior, I found that the best way to figure out what was happening was to read the source.
 My intent here is to capture what I learned [RTFS'ing](http://catb.org/jargon/html/R/RTFS.html) and share with you (and with my future self, who surely will have forgotten all of this).

 # 1. Install `pkgdown`

 If you don't have `pkgdown` already, you'll need to install it.
 It's not currently on CRAN, so to get it, run `devtools::install_packages("hadley/pkgdown")`.
-Then go make a cup of coffee or something---there's lots of dependencies to install, so it may take several minutes.
+Then go make a cup of coffee or something---there are lots of dependencies to install, so it may take several minutes.
+That's an observation, not a complaint: you'll have a beautiful website before your coffee gets cold.

-If you need coffee brewing inspiration, here's a suggestion:
+If you need coffee-brewing inspiration, here's a suggestion:

 {{< youtube AtD8u9oSG4A >}}